 - Bonus: Do a search query for any attached file.

 Read the following articles:

-- How to use Track Changes function in MS Office Online?
+- How do I Track Changes in my uploaded MS Office Online?

-- How Can I Use Image Annotation Tool?
+- How can I use the Image Annotation Tool?

 Watch the following video tutorials: